SummaryRead the full fact sheet

 Glandular fever is the common term used to describe an acute viral infection called infectious mononucleosis.
-In the past, it was commonly known as kissing disease.
+In the past, it was commonly known as kissing disease or mono.
 The virus that causes glandular fever is known as Epstein-Barr virus.
 Glandular fever mainly affects young adults.
-A chronic form of glandular fever is one of the suggested causes of chronic fatigue syndrome.

 Symptoms of glandular fever

-Fever and sore throat with exudate (deposits of fluid) around the tonsils and pharynx are typical symptoms.
+Fever and sore throat with exudate (deposits of fluid) around the tonsils and pharynx are typical symptoms of glandular fever.
 Other clinical features include:

 - enlarged lymph nodes (lymphadenopathy)